precision-sustainable-ag/forage-pipeline/README.md

 # Step 1:
 `import_kobo_forage.R`
  - Reads in forms from the Kobo server
-   - #TODO read in all 3 versions of the form
  - pulls out the CSVs and images
  - renames them and uploads to blob
  - generates list of errors to review with Step 2